AlexandruTabacaru/ns-3-dev-git-rp/experiments/initial/l4s-wifi-documentation.md

     --duration:         (optional) scheduled end of simulation [+0fs]
     --wanLinkDelay:     one-way base delay from server to AP [+10ms]
     --mcs:              Index (0-11) of 11ax HE MCS [2]
+    --useReno:          Use Linux Reno instead of Cubic [false]
     --channelWidth:     Width (MHz) of channel [80]
     --spatialStreams:   Number of spatial streams [1]
     --flowControl:      Whether to enable flow control (set also the limit) [true]